 Certain important facts about the SSC CGL Exam 2019 are:

 - The SSC CGL official notification will be released on October 31, 2019.

-- As per SSC CGL Eligibility criteria, bachelor holders in any stream or discipline can apply for this exam.
+- As per SSC CGL Eligibility criteria, a bachelor degree holders in any stream or discipline can apply for this exam.

 - The SSC CGL exam will be held in four stages or tiers .i.e Tier – 1, Tier -2, Tier – 3, and Tier – 4.

 - Interested candidates can apply for SSC online at ssc.nic.in till November 28, 2019